Relationships with Society

 Company Visits for Students

 Company visits have become increasingly common to assist students in selecting future career paths.
-Kissei also conducts company visits, mainly for pharmacy students and junior high and high school students from Nagano Prefecture.
-Facility tours at the Shiojiri Plant, the Central Research Laboratory, and the Second Research Laboratory, alongside presentations on our operations, provide participants with a good opportunity to learn about our business.
-We also regularly communicate with local community representatives to facilitate their understanding of our activities.
+Kissei also conducts company visits, mainly for pharmacy students and high school students from Nagano Prefecture.
+Facility tours at the Shiojiri Plant, the Central Research Laboratory, and the Second Research Laboratory, alongside presentations on our operations, provide participants with a good opportunity to learn about our business and the research and development field.
+We also regularly communicate with local community representatives to emphasize the importance of our connection with the region and to facilitate their understanding of our activities.

 Environmental Law Training

 At the request of Shinshu University, since 2017, we have conducted environmental law training for Faculty of Economics and Law students.
-This internship provides an opportunity for students to understand how the environmental laws they are studying at university are put into practice in the real world.
+This program provides an opportunity for students to understand how the environmental laws they are studying at university are put into practice in the real world.
 Students tour Matsumoto Head Office environmental facilities, including wastewater treatment facilities, boilers, cogeneration systems, and waste storage areas.
-In the conference room, students report on environmental laws and other matters and exchange opinions through mock-legal filing exercises based on Kissei’s environmental data.
+In the conference room, students report on environmental laws and sustainability and exchange opinions through mock-legal filing exercises based on Kissei’s environmental data.
+Through these initiatives, we provide opportunities for students to learn about practical environmental efforts and contribute to nurturing the next generation of talent.

 Matsumoto Bon-Bon